vorakl/vorakl.github.io/src.docs/content/articles/udp-link.rst

 a randomly generated key that is used to authenticate a client connection.
 This is done on demand by establishing a temporary ssh connection to the server side and running the tool in the background, after which a connection is terminated.
-This is where a secure client authentication comes into play. *udp-link* doesn't encrypt the transferred data, which is useful when is used together with ssh because it avoids a double encryption, but needs to be kept that in mind when used with other configurations.
+This is where a secure client authentication comes into play. *udp-link* **doesn't encrypt the transferred data**, which is useful when is used together with ssh because it avoids a double encryption, but needs to be kept that in mind when used with other configurations.